(MORE FAQ’S COMING SOON)

 Yes.
 We offer a $100 discount off the adoption fee of a second kitten/sibling from the same litter.
 We love to see our kittens grow up in the same home together!

-There is no fee to hold your kitten for the first two weeks after your kitten is ready to come home, to give you time to make arrangements for pick-up… however, after two weeks, (generally at around 12 – 14 weeks of age, depending on when your kitten was ready to come home), we do ask a weekly boarding fee of $30 to care for him/her during this time, until you are ready to bring him/her home.
+There is no fee to hold on to your kitten for the first two weeks after notification that your kitten is ready to come home, to give you time to make arrangements for pick-up… however, after two weeks, depending on when your kitten was ready to come home, we do ask a weekly boarding fee of $50 to care for him/her during this time, until you are ready to bring him/her home.
+This fee covers costs of food, litter, maintenance, and any additional vaccinations if needed.
+For more information about boarding and holding kittens longer, please see our “policies” page.

 Our kittens will be ready to go home around 10 to 12 weeks of age.
 Every kittens develops at his/her own pace, so this depends entirely on each kitten and how well he/she is developing.
 Your kitten must be fully weaned, using the litter box, and showing good signs of growth, socialization, and independence.
 Every kitten must received a minimum of the first vaccine, and I must feel confident in your kittens’ ability to leave our care, and his/her siblings and mother.
 We can also hold kittens past 10 – 12 weeks of age to set up a date and time that is more convenient for you if needed.